markcerqueira/hello-java/README.md

 Sample code that illustrates the basics of Java and includes some (very) basic objects that are similar to objects in the [Evernote Java SDK][1].
 This code was developed and used for an Evernote workshop to introduce non-engineer Evernote employees from around the world to the Evernote API.
-For some basic sample code that actually uses the Evernote API see the [javanote] repository.
+For some basic sample code that actually uses the Evernote API see the [javanote][8] repository.

 For more information on the Evernote SDK, visit the [Evernote Developer Center][2].
 Evernote is also hiring so check out the [Evernote Careers][5] page; let me know if you have any questions about working at Evernote!